 The Frederiks Church, popularly known as 'The Marble Church', is a landmark church located in line with Amalienborg royal castle and The Opera in the middle of the elegant area of Frederiksstaden.
 The church is known for its characteristic copper green dome and has a foundation reaching back to 1749.

-Here, a few meters from the main entrance, a new metro station is set to open in 2019.
+Here, a few meters from the main entrance, the new metro station is now open.

-”We have to take extremely good care and be aware of the risk to cause cracks and settlements in the buildings on the ground.
-To mitigate this risk, we have established a monitoring system and an alarm will go off, if any settlements occur."
+”We had to take extremely good care and be aware of the risk to cause cracks and settlements in the buildings on the ground.
+To mitigate this risk, we established a monitoring system and an alarm would have gone off, if any settlements occured."

-"In some cases, we have also established a system with pipes under the constructions, which makes it possible to lift the buildings if necessary,” explains Torsten Mølgaard, senior project director at COWI.
+"In some cases, we also established a system with pipes under the constructions, which made it possible to lift the buildings if necessary,” explains Torsten Mølgaard, senior project director at COWI.

-We have to take extremely good care and be aware of the risk to cause cracks and settlements in buildings on the ground.
+We had to take extremely good care and be aware of the risk to cause cracks and settlements in buildings on the ground.

 Torsten MølgaardSenior Project Director, COWI

 DRILLED AND BUILT ON TRUST